 What is this medicine?

 RIBAVIRIN (rye ba VYE rin) is an antiviral medicine.
-It is used to treat severe respiratory syncytial virus (RSV) in hospitalized children.
+It is used to treat severe respiratory syncytial virus (RSV) in hospitalized infants and children.

 How should I use this medicine?

 This medicine is for inhalation through the mouth.
 It is given by specially trained personnel in a hospital setting.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as infants for selected conditions, precautions do apply.